How To Use A Charcoal Grill

 To set up a two-zone fire, push the charcoal to one side of the grill, creating a hot and a cool zone.
 The hot zone is where the charcoal is concentrated, providing direct heat for searing or quick cooking, while the cool zone allows for more gentle and indirect heat.
 This method is perfect for larger cuts of meat that require longer cooking times or for foods that need to be kept warm after they are cooked.
 It provides a balance between direct and indirect heat, allowing for more control over the cooking process.

-See also How To Cook A Ribeye Roast On The Grill
+See also How To Clean A Grill

 Place Food on the Indirect Heat Zone